 Coffee With The Buddha Author: Joan Duncan Oliver Genre: Buddhism, Spirituality, Informative Fiction Year Published: 2007 Publisher: Duncan Baird Publishers

-Coffee With The Buddha was uniquely enlightening.
-Reading it felt like I’m conversing with “the” Buddha over a cup of coffee – or rather an impossibly sinless grande even if you say “Splenda, please.”
+Coffee With The Buddha is uniquely enlightening.
+Reading it feels like I’m conversing with “the” Buddha over a cup of coffee – or rather an impossibly sinless grande even if you say “Splenda, please.”

 I particularly took a liking to this idea because I think that however hard and impossible whatever feat maybe, it is always the knowledge of the possibility that pushes us to do things.
 This is why I think this idea is powerful – because it could make even the most unkind believe that he is capable of being good. 🙂